 - Your ambition is to become the scale insurgent in your industry.
 You want to capture the benefits of size as you grow (scale/scope advantages, learning, market power and influence) while also retaining a strong sense of the Founder’s Mentality (insurgency, frontline obsession, owner mindset).
 We call companies that do this scale insurgents.

 - Defining the design principles of a scale insurgent will set the right target.
 The heart of any micro-battle system is the learning center.
-This is where all the micro-battle teams meet with senior leadership and where all lessons are shared (see here for how the learning center is also the center for training).
+This is where all the micro-battle teams meet with senior leadership and where all lessons are shared (see our micro-battles training agenda).
 The first of this room’s four walls is meant to showcase your shared ambition.
 A critical element of that ambition is to align around the key design principles of the scale insurgent you want to become.
 This will remind your teams to recall their common ambition at every meeting.
 It will prompt them to ask, “Does this decision move us closer to our ambition to be a scale insurgent, or does it move us further away?”

 Principle 1: Connect the benefits of scale and intimacy as closely to the customer as possible, and encourage continuous cross-functional learning.